BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 And Nahor lived after he begat Terah an hundred and nineteen years, and begat sons and daughters.

+11:26 And Teraah lived seventy years, and begat Abram, Nahor, and Haran.

+11:27 Now these are the generations of Terah: Terah begat Abram, Nahor, and Haran; and Haran begat Lot.

+11:27 Now these are the generations of Terah: Terah begat Abram, Nahor, and Haran; and Haran begat Lot.

 ## The Book of Psalms